keptn/lifecycle-toolkit/docs/content/en/docs/migrate/metrics-observe/_index.md

 The process is:

-1. Convert the SLIs to AnalysisValueTemplates
+1. Convert the SLIs to `AnalysisValueTemplates` resources

    The following command sequence converts a Keptn v1 [sli.yaml](https://keptn.sh/docs/1.0.x/reference/files/sli/)